Dave-team/Knowledge-base/Social.md

 - Everybody is either a poetntial friend or we can help one another out in some way
 - Be enthusiastic, show interest and want to get to know others and also allow them to get to know me.
 Take the initiative and just speak to people - absolutely nothing to lose
 - Realize that everyone has issues, good/bad experiences, dealt with shitty jobs, break-ups, good and bad times and together we make things just a bit better
+- Send more random things to friends.
+It’s not always about catching up and meeting.
+It’s about being top of mind and regular contact.
+Send them things they also like and give them things of value

 ## Conversations